divyaran7an/cursor-sdk-gateway/README.md

 - `@cursor/sdk` for the public API your app imports
 - `ai` for streaming via `streamText` and Vercel AI Gateway
-- `@ai-sdk/openai-compatible` for OpenRouter, LiteLLM, vLLM, LocalAI, and private endpoints
+- `@ai-sdk/openai-compatible` for OpenAI-compatible endpoints
 - `zod` for model-facing tool schemas

 ## References